 Plan your return to the UK carefully

 Real care is needed if, having been treated as a non-resident, you decide to return.
 The UK has an evolved system of taxation, including income tax of up to 45%, a wide ranging capital gains tax (up 28%) and inheritance tax on estates (up to 40%), as well as a not-insubstantial social security levy.

 Any exposure to the UK tax system as a resident needs to be planned very carefully, particularly where substantial assets and shareholdings are concerned.

-You must also ensure that your arrival is disclosed and documented properly and that proper tax planning is taken so that liabilities are minimised once you return.
+You must also ensure that your arrival is disclosed and documented properly and that proper tax planning is taken so that liabilities are minimized once you return.
 With a little forward planning, this is usually possible.

 The above does not constitute definitive tax advice as everyone’s personal circumstances are different.
-Therefore it is important to seek personalised advice based on your individual needs.
+Therefore, it is important to seek personalized advice based on your individual needs.
 I do hope, however, that they have given you some food for thought for becoming as tax-efficient as possible.